 Ph.D. candidates in French who are interested primarily in Linguistics may write a thesis on an aspect of French Linguistics and will be permitted, after consultation with the Graduate Advisor, to supplement the Linguistics courses offered in the Department itself by taking courses elsewhere at UBC (in the Department of Linguistics or the Faculty of Education, for example), or at other universities under the Western Deans’ Agreement.

 Students concentrating in French linguistics will be required to take some courses in French literature to complete their degree.
 The concentration in linguistics does not entail a purely linguistics degree but rather an emphasis.
-Students can write a thesis or an extended essay on an aspect of French linguistics but they will have to take courses in literature as well.
+Students can write a thesis on an aspect of French linguistics but they will have to take courses in literature as well.
 Course offerings are a combination of French literature and French linguistics.

 A minimum of 15 credits of course work numbered above 500 in the first year of the program, 3 of which may be taken in another department (6 exceptionally).
 A first-class average is required in these courses.
 Additional coursework may be required for candidates who have deficiencies in certain areas.